Swan-Cross is proud to make available a varied collection of quality choral

 Pieces are grouped alphabetically by voicing.

-| Title | Description | Samples | Recording | Order |
+Title | Description | Samples | Recording | Order |

 Behold, a Virgin Shall Conceive SATB with piano accompaniment and optional children's choir, handbells Approx. perf. time: 4:25 Prices: |

-Written primarily for use at Advent, this anthem is based on Mary's famous affirmation of faith, sometimes called the "Magnificat."
-This anthem can be performed with or without a children's choir (the sopranos taking the children's part), but it is definitely enhanced by the presence of the children's or youth voices.
-There is also an optional handbell part available.
-Unfortunately, although it has been performed several times at a number of different churches (since its premiere at Ramstein, Germany), I have never been able to get a decent recording, so the demo recording here is done with electro-acoustic instruments. |
+Advent, primarily Based on Mary’s famous affirmation of faith, sometimes called the “Magnificat” Can be performed with or without a children's choir (the sopranos taking the children's part), but definitely enhanced by the presence of the children’s or youth voices Optional handbells part available Demo recording done with the Eastwest Quantum Leap Symphonic Choirs and Piano Gold sound libraries |

 |||